googleapis/gapic-generator-kotlin/README.md

 # Kgen

-Kgen creates Kotlin API client code from a [protocol buffer](https://developers.google.com/protocol-buffers/docs/proto3) description of the API.
+Kgen creates Kotlin clients from a [protocol buffer](https://developers.google.com/protocol-buffers/docs/proto3) description of an API.

 [![CircleCI](https://circleci.com/gh/googleapis/gapic-generator-kotlin/tree/master.svg?style=svg)](https://circleci.com/gh/googleapis/gapic-generator-kotlin/tree/master)
 [![codecov](https://codecov.io/gh/googleapis/gapic-generator-kotlin/branch/master/graph/badge.svg)](https://codecov.io/gh/googleapis/gapic-generator-kotlin)

-The clients are currently compatible with gRPC APIs, but we plan to support alternative transports as well.

 *Note* This project is a preview.
-Please try it out and let us know what you think, but there are currently no guarantees for any form of stability or support.
+Please try it out and let us know what you think, but there are currently no guarantees of any form of stability or support.

 ## Quick Start

 Kgen can be used with [docker](https://www.docker.com/), [gradle](https://gradle.org/), or as a [protoc plugin](https://developers.google.com/protocol-buffers/).

-To get started with docker, run the following to generate a client for the [example service](generator/example-server).
+To get started with docker, clone the project and run the following to generate a client for the [example service](generator/example-server).

 ```bash
 $ mkdir my-output